 Kelley holds a Bachelor of Arts from the University of Notre Dame and a Masters of Arts in Environmental Policy from American University, School for International Service.
 Email Kelley.

-Katie Young serves as COLT’s Legislative Intern.
+Katie Young serves as COLT’s Legislative and Public Policy Coordinator.
 After graduating with a bachelor’s in Japanese from the University of Hawaii at Manoa in 2009, Katie worked at the Hawaii State Legislature for three legislative sessions.
 Katie’s Japanese studies background helped her receive acceptance into the Japan Exchange and Teaching Program and she taught English in Kumamoto, Japan for three years.
 Many of her students were multigenerational farmers who had deep understanding of and ancient connections to the land.
 This inspired Katie to enter conservation in hopes to protect environmental values while preserving cultural traditions and connecting people to the land.
 Since moving back to the US, she has studied biological sciences and worked in aquaculture facilities, environmental organizations, land conservation, and policy.

 Chris Fryefield is COLT’s Law Fellow helping to coordinate and develop our Pro Bono Legal Program.
 Chris is a new Oregon attorney specializing in environmental law with her J.D. and a Master’s in Conservation Biology from the University of Michigan.
 Since returning to her native Oregon, Chris has worked for Bonneville Power Administration and the North Clackamas Urban Watersheds Council.
 Chris was also responsible for editing the recent Oregon State Bar Association publication on climate change as a member of the Sustainable Future Section’s Climate Change task force and continues to serve on that committee and the Oregon New Lawyers Division Pro Bono committee.
 She has expertise in land conservation, water law and hydrology, and endangered species management.
 In her free time Chris enjoys reading, cooking, and taking long walks in Oregon’s beautiful natural spaces with her wife Kate.
 Email Chris.